Plastimytes/Probability/README.md

 Markov chains

-Parametric tests- data has to be normally distributed, observations independent and variance the same
+Parametric tests- data has to be normally distributed, observations independent and variance the same.

+Non-parametric tests